lmjohns3/theanets/docs/api/models.rst

   net = theanets.Classifier()

-As with the other models, you'll need to specify which types of layers you'd like in your model; this is discussed in :ref:`creating-specifying-layers`.
+As with the other models, you'll need to specify which types of layers you'd like in your model; this is discussed in :ref:`guide-creating-specifying-layers`.

 Recurrent Models
 ================